rpatterson/prunerr/README.rst

 - Merge public contributions into ``develop``.
 See `the ./CONTRIBUTING.rst file`_ for an example public contributions policy and workflow.

-- Optionally commit fixes for bugs in final releases to a branch off of ``main``.
+- Optionally commit fixes for bugs in final releases to a branch off ``main``.
 After passing all tests and checks, merge back into ``main`` to publish final releases directly.